hpgrahsl/kryptonite-for-kafka/connect-transform-kryptonite/README.md

 ### Build and Deployment

-Either you build this project from sources via Maven or you can download pre-built, self-contained packages of the latest Kryptonite for Kafka artefacts.
-The pre-built Kafka Connect SMT can be downloaded from here [connect-transform-kryptonite-0.3.1.jar](https://drive.google.com/file/d/1aWobunR9eZabSflrhP-ZRBUAZpj1hORv/view?usp=sharing)
+Either you build this project from sources via Maven or you can download pre-built, self-contained packages of the latest artefacts.
+Starting with Kryptonite for Kafka 0.4.0, the pre-built Kakfa Connect SMT can be downloaded directly from the [release pages](https://github.com/hpgrahsl/kryptonite-for-kafka/releases).

-In order to deploy this custom SMT **put the jar into your _'connect plugin path'_** that is configured to be scanned during boostrap of the kafka connect worker node(s).
+In order to deploy this custom SMT **put the root folder of the extracted archive into your _'connect plugin path'_** that is configured to be scanned during boostrap of the kafka connect worker node(s).

 ### Data Records without Schema